 What is a buy-to-let mortgage?

-This means the difference they loan you is less, so your LTV is less, and it protects the lender in case you default on your mortgage repayments because of problems with collecting rent.
+A larger deposit is required for a buy-to-let mortgage because it protects the lender in case you default on your payments due to problems with collecting rent.

-This suggests prospective landlords might be looking for less expensive properties because they need to find a bigger deposit to get a buy-to-let loan.
+This suggests prospective landlords are looking for less expensive properties, as they need a bigger deposit to get a buy-to-let loan.